 If the price per share of our common stock at the time of conversion of shares of our preferred stock, and exercise of any warrants, options, or any other convertible securities is in excess of the various conversion or exercise prices of these convertible securities, conversion or exercise of these convertible securities would have a dilutive effect on our common stock.
-As of March 7, 2017, we had (i) outstanding shares of Series D Preferred Stock which are convertible into an aggregate of 3,800,000 shares of our common stock at a conversion price of \$0.25 per share, (ii) outstanding shares of Series B Preferred Stock which are convertible into an aggregate of 14,501,500 shares of our common stock at a conversion price of \$0.25 per share, (iii) warrants to purchase up to 11,649,500 shares of our common stock at exercise prices ranging from \$0.25 to \$5.00 per share, and (iv) options to purchase up to 1,142,500 shares of our common stock at exercise prices ranging from \$0.42 to \$3.00 per share.
-Further, any additional financing that we secure may require the granting of rights, preferences or privileges senior to those of our common stock and which result in additional dilution of the existing ownership interests of our common stockholders.
+As of November 17, 2017, we had (i) outstanding shares of Series F Preferred Stock which are convertible into an aggregate of 20,000,000 shares of our common stock at a conversion price of \$0.15 per share, (ii) outstanding shares of Series D Preferred Stock which are convertible into an aggregate of 1,333,334 shares of our common stock at a conversion price of \$0.15 per share, (iii) outstanding shares of Series B Preferred Stock which are convertible into an aggregate of 21,542,500 shares of our common stock at a conversion price of \$0.15 per share, (iv) warrants to purchase up to 11,649,500 shares of our common stock at exercise prices ranging from \$0.15 to \$5.00 per share, and (v) options to purchase up to 1,130,000 shares of our common stock at exercise prices ranging from \$0.42 to \$3.00 per share.
+Further, any additional dilution of the existing ownership interests of our common stockholders.